- Current Issue

 - Buyer's guide

-Underground Construction’s 2009 census of large horizontal directional drilling contractors is an effective tool when selecting the right size drill rig to fit specific project needs in managing a successful HDD operation.
+Underground Construction’s 2010 census of large horizontal directional drilling contractors is an effective tool when selecting the right size of drill rig to fit specific project needs in managing a successful HDD operation.

 Years of experience and the best in modern technology enable the contractors listed to effectively perform projects that are within the listed range of their specific units.